 What is Upskilling?

 Upskilling is the process of building and upgrading your current skills and learning new ones through education and training.
-It is a great way to future-proof your career and keep you competitive despite the quickly changing job market.
+It is a great way to future-proof your career, impress with your CV writing skills and keep you competitive despite the quickly changing job market.
 It also bridges the gap between what you can do and what a company needs you to do.
 Some ways to upskill include attending workshops or taking classes on emerging industry trends.

 The Importance of Upskilling